Aqua regia: Dissolving gold

-Au + HNO_{3} + 4 HCl [AuCl_{4}]^{−} + NO + H_{3}O^{+} + H_{2}O.
+Au + HNO3 + 4 HCl [AuCl4]− + NO + H3O+ + H2O.

 Solid tetrachloroauric acid may be isolated by evaporating the excess aqua regia, and decomposing the residual nitric acid by repeatedly heating the solution with additional hydrochloric acid.
 That step reduces nitric acid (see decomposition of aqua regia).
 If elemental gold is desired, it may be selectively reduced with reducing agents such as sulfur dioxide, hydrazine, oxalic acid, etc. The equation for the reduction of oxidized gold (Au(3+)) by sulfur dioxide (SO2) is the following: